Troy: Carl Blegen

 Carl Blegen, professor at the University of Cincinnati, managed the site 1932–38.
 Wilhelm Dörpfeld collaborated with Blegen.
 These archaeologists, though following Schliemann's lead, added a professional approach not available to Schliemann.
 He showed that there were at least nine cities.
 In his research, Blegen came to a conclusion that Troy's nine levels could be further divided into forty-six sublevels, which he published in his main report.
-A post hoc Correspondence Analysis of Blegen's pottery sequence showed a 100 year gap between Troy III and Troy IV.
-Combined with a similar analysis of the pottery sequences of Korfmann and Schliemann this suggests that for a time in the late Early Bronze age occupation contracted to the western end of the citadel mound.
+A post hoc Correspondence Analysis of Blegen's pottery sequence showed a 100-year gap between Troy III and Troy IV.
+Combined with a similar analysis of the pottery sequences of Korfmann and Schliemann this suggests that for a time in the late Early Bronze Age occupation contracted to the western end of the citadel mound.

-Korfmann
+Manfred Korfmann

 From 1988 to 2005, excavations were conducted by a team from the University of Tübingen and the University of Cincinnati under the direction of Professor Manfred Korfmann, with Professor Brian Rose overseeing Post-Bronze Age (Greek, Roman, Byzantine) excavation along the coast of the Aegean Sea at the Bay of Troy.
 Possible evidence of a battle was found in the form of bronze arrowheads and fire-damaged human remains buried in layers dated to the early 12th century BC.
 The question of Troy VI's status in the Bronze-Age world was the subject of a sometimes acerbic debate between Korfmann and the Tübingen historian Frank Kolb in 2001–2002.

 One of the major discoveries of these excavations was the Troy VI–VII lower city.
 This lower town had a wide anti-chariot defensive ditch backed by a wooden palisade.
 Added to the citadel this lower town would have brought Troy up to an area of around 200,000 square meters.
 This discovery led to a major reinterpretation of the site, which had previously been regarded as a small aristocratic residence rather than a major settlement.

 A number of radiocarbon dates, from charcoal samples, were obtained from various phases of the Troy I level.

 From 2006 until 2012, these excavations continued under the direction of Korfmann's colleague Ernst Pernicka, with a new digging permit.

 Recent developments

 In 2013, an international team made up of cross-disciplinary experts led by William Aylward, an archaeologist at the University of Wisconsin-Madison, was to carry out new excavations.
 This activity was to be conducted under the auspices of Çanakkale Onsekiz Mart University and was to use the new technique of "molecular archaeology".
 A few days before the Wisconsin team was to leave, the Turkish government cancelled about 100 excavation permits throughout Turkey, including Wisconsin's.

 Since 2014 excavations have been conducted by a Çanakkale Onsekiz Mart University team led by Rüstem Aslan.
 The excavators claim to have found a "Level 0" at Troy near the entrance of Troy-II with the new level pushing the city's history back 600 years.
-Since 2016 the University of Amsterdam has conducted a project to examine the 150 year history of excavation at the site.
+Since 2016 the University of Amsterdam has conducted a project to examine the 150-year history of excavation at the site.